matthiasn/clojure-system-book/manuscript/Client-Timeseries.md

 ~~~
 (defn empty-ts-map
-  "generates map with all rounded intervals between oldest and newest, initialized to a count of 0"
+  "Generates map with all rounded intervals between oldest and newest,
+   initialized to a count of 0."
   [newest oldest interval]
   (let [rounder (date-round interval)
         values (range (rounder oldest) (rounder newest) interval)]
     (apply sorted-map-by < (flatten [(interpose 0 values) 0]))))
 ~~~

-The function above gives us a map to count tweets into.
+The function above provides us with a map to count tweets into.
 Here's an example of how that looks like as a ````pprint```` output, (shortened to not take up a whole page):

 ~~~
 {1420505580 0,